LovePelmeni/DeepfakeStream/docs/AUGMENTATIONS.md

 Blindly passing raw images to the network with a desparate hope, it will figure everything out on it's own, is usually a terrible idea for achieving good level of performance.
-Adding variation to your data, can not only help to increase overall robustness of the network, but also more reliable in the face of uncertainty.
+Adding variation to your data, can not only help to increase overall robustness of the network, but also make it more reliable and confident in the face of uncertainty.

 # Scope